flipcoder/midimech/README.md

 **IN DEVELOPMENT**

-Midimech is an alternative musical note layout system for the LinnStrument and LaunchPad X (and your computer keyboard).
-It uses an isomorphic layout that I discovered years ago.
-I was surprised to find out this layout and its variants were not in common usage, despite being incredibly easy to play.
-I used to map this layout to my mechanical keyboard and just play it like that.
-Because of this, my friends and I referred to it as "playing the mech", but you could also call the layout Diagonal Wicki-Hayden, Wholetone, or whatever you like.
-I prefer mech. 😎
+Midimech is an alternative musical note layout system for the LinnStrument and LaunchPad X.  It uses a wholetone-based isomorphic layout.
+I was surprised to find out this layout and its variants were not in common usage, despite being incredibly convincing.
+Lacking an isomorphic controller, I used to map this layout to my mechanical keyboard to play.
+Because of this, my friends and I referred to it as "playing the mech".
+The layout could also be referred to as Wholetone +5 or Diagonal Wicki-Hayden but I still prefer calling it mech.

-This project intends to bring the layout to more devices and since it appears to have many advantages, I consider it a good proposal for next-gen musical instruments.
+This project intends to bring the layout to wherever it is capable of being played, starting with the LinnStrument and Launchpad X.

 Midimech supports:
-- Usage as a MIDI controller in your DAW of choice
+- Usage as a virtual MIDI controller in your DAW
 - Bigger range than the default LinnStrument layout
 - Synthesia/DAW visualization for learning songs
-- Diagonal split, which fits great even on the LinnStrument 128
+- Diagonal split
 - Transposing and Octave shifting
-- LaunchPad X support (more devices coming in the future)
 - Great for playing fast arpeggios and piano runs ;)

 **Please read the instructions and important notes before usage.
 Have fun!**